-In this four-part series, cost-management expert Eric Hiller looks at the thorny issue of "should-cost" versus quoted price-and how organizations that better understand their purchases' true costs only capture immediate savings in supplier negotiations, but also drive long-term cost reductions.
+In this four-part series, McKinsey's cost management experts look at the thorny issue of should-cost versus quoted price-and how organizations that better understand their purchases' true costs only capture immediate savings in supplier negotiations, but also drive long-term cost reductions.

-For decades, cost experts have talked about a concept called "shouldcost."
-People will loosely define this as what it really costs to design, manufacture, and deliver something, plus a reasonable profit.
-Shouldcost is typically compared with the price quote, which is simply the price being paid today, or offered by a supplier in negotiations.
+For decades, cost experts have talked about a concept called should-cost.
+People loosely define this as what it really costs to design, manufacture, and deliver something, plus a reasonable profit.
+Should-cost is typically compared with the price quote, which is simply the price being paid today, or offered by a supplier in negotiations.
 There's almost always gap, which most companies want to close for the things they buy.

-The definition of Should-cost includes some important assumptions, however, which a company must understand if the approach is to be useful.
+The definition of should-cost includes some important assumptions, however, which a company must understand if the approach is to be useful.